 Of course, taking care of any grammar or spelling mistakes is always a good idea.
 If possible, let a professional read through your cover letter.
 If you have no professional at hand, you might have to find someone capable of reading and writing German fluently enough to support you here.
 I have always used Fiverr* for that kind of service in the past.

-The structure of the German cover letter
+The structure of the application letter in Germany

 At the very top of the page, please include: